fulldecent/swift6-module-template/Recipe.md

    curl 'https://raw.githubusercontent.com/fulldecent/swift6-module-template/main/xxPROJECTxNAMExx/Example/Sources/ContentView.swift' -o ContentView.swift
    ```

+   :information_source: You will see "Module compiled with Swift 6.1.2 cannot be imported by the Swift 6.2 compiler", but we will resolve this in the step "make your example application depend on your module" below.

 ### VI.
-Make your Example application depend on your module
+Make your example application depend on your module

 1. Open Example.xcodeproj in Xcode
 2. In Xcode, choose File > Add Package Dependencies...